SruthinagaK/linux-manual-vulnerabitltiy-labscan-June2025/README.md

 # 🧪 Linux Vulnerability Scanning Lab Report

 ## 🎯 Purpose of the Lab
-This lab is designed to teach how to identify, simulate, and fix security vulnerabilities in a Linux virtual machine (VM).
+The lab exercise taught me how to identify, simulate, and fix security vulnerabilities in a Linux virtual machine (VM).
 Using Tenable Vulnerability Management :

-- Created a secure Linux VM in a cyber range.
+- Created a secure Linux  VM in a cyber range enviornment .
 - Scanned it using a DISA/STIG-based template.
 - Introduced known vulnerabilities (like Telnet and weak passwords).
 - Performed multiple scans to observe and fix issues.

 ## 🛠️ Lab Setup
-- **VM Provisioning**: A Linux VM was created in a cyber range.
+- **VM Provisioning**: A Linux VM (Ubuntu 22.04) was created in a cyber range.
-- **Scanner Configuration**: Authenticated scans were run using Tenable with internal or cloud scanners.
+- **Scanner Configuration**: Authenticated scans were run using Tenable with internal scanners.
 - **Vulnerability Simulation**: Weak configurations were added (e.g., Telnet, root password).
 - **Remediation**: Vulnerabilities were removed step-by-step, with scans after each change.